About this taught graduate course

 Studying at postgraduate level can provide a platform to a wide range of career opportunities in the commercial and legal sectors, in management consultancy, international development, government and NGOs and in compliance and regulation to name but a few.

 It enables students to differentiate themselves for opportunities where a postgraduate qualification is a requirement or desirable.
-We have recently had graduates go on to successful careers as:
+We have recently had graduates go into careers as:

 - Trainees at the European Central Bank